 WHAT IS AN OUTWARD BOUND CANADA COURSE LIKE?

-On every Outward Bound course you learn by doing.
-You'll be challenged as an individual and become an effective member of a team.
-You'll be compelled to dig deep, whether you are canoeing, mountaineering, rock climbing, sea kayaking, dog-sledding, white water paddling, or backpacking.
+On every Outward Bound course, participants learn by doing.
+Participants will be challenged as an individual and become an effective member of the team.
+They are compelled to dig deep within themselves, whether canoeing, mountaineering, rock climbing, sea kayaking, dogsledding, white water paddling, or backpacking.
 It important to know that your participation is voluntary and we expect you to try new things and put forth your best effort.
 The course is designed to be physically and mentally challenging.
 Our Challenge by Choice model allows participants to try new things in a safe and supported environment – you will never be forced to do something you don’t want to do.
-Our highly qualified instructors inform and inspire, then step back.
-As the course progresses, responsibility shifts from your instructors to you and your group as your technical and decision-making abilities are able to thrive and grow.
+Our highly qualified instructors inform and inspire, and then they step back.
+As the course progresses, responsibility shifts from instructors to participants, and the groups technical and decision-making abilities are able to thrive and grow.
 For more specific information on each course, you can find a course that fits your interests here or browse all of our courses here.
 Each course page has a detailed description with more particulars.

 HOW FIT DO I HAVE TO BE?

 Outward Bound is about ordinary people doing extraordinary things: participants with a wide range of physical abilities have successfully completed an Outward Bound course.
 The better shape you're in, the more comfortable you will be.
 Physical challenge is one of the many tools we use to help you explore your personal potential.
 You do not have to be an athlete in order to benefit from our courses, as they are designed for the reasonably fit, active individual.
-However, our courses are physically demanding and a certain amount of physical preparation will ensure that you are ready and relatively comfortable on course.
+Our courses are very physically demanding and a certain amount of physical preparation will ensure that you are ready and relatively comfortable on course.
 A medical screening process is in place for all participants to ensure safety of yourself and the group.
 Please answer any questions honestly, and provide us with as much information as you can, so that we can help you to be prepared and ready.

 WILL I BE SAFE?

-Safety is the number one priority at Outward Bound.
-Our highly trained instructors make sure all activities adhere to strict safety guidelines that we have developed over more than fifty years of working in the wilderness.
-Instructional briefings precede each new activity to help you participate safely in any of our course activities.
-Our methods and practices are monitored and reviewed regularly by a Safety Review Team made up of senior Outward Bound staff from schools across North America as well as independent experts.
-For more information on our Risk Management policies and procedures please click here.
-Otherwise, for more information specific to Animal Safety please click here.
+Safety is the number one priority at Outward Bound Canada.
+Our highly trained instructors make sure that all activities adhere to strict safety guidelines that we have developed over more than fifty years of working in the wilderness.
+Instructional briefings precede each new activity to help you participate safely in all of our activities.
+Our methods and practices are monitored and reviewed regularly by a Safety Review Team made up of senior Outward Bound staff from schools across North America, as well as independent experts.

 Outward Bound Instructors are skilled, dedicated, and caring outdoor educators.
 These well-rounded individuals have extensive wilderness experience.
-They come from a variety of backgrounds: education, business, social work, camp and outdoor educational networks, or from one of our 50 Outward Bound schools around the world.
+They come from a variety of backgrounds: education, business, social work, camp and outdoor educational networks, or from one of over 40 Outward Bound schools around the world.
 Aside from formal qualifications in Wilderness First Aid and CPR, our instructors continually update their skills through independent training, personal expeditions, and staff development opportunities provided by Outward Bound.
 While there is inherently an element of risk involved, you'll be in very good hands.
-Find out more about our instructors on our instructor page here.

-The solo is designed to give you some time to yourself, away from the group, to relax, reflect, and recharge.
-The solo provides a change of pace.
-It varies in length depending on the duration of your course.
+The solo experience, called “solo”, is designed to give you some time to yourself, away from the group, to relax, reflect and recharge.
+The solo provides a change of pace, and it varies in length depending on the duration of your course.
 You will have the opportunity to set up a campsite of your own, manage your own physical and mental needs and enjoy your independence.
 You will never be more than a whistle-blow away from your instructors who will check on you regularly.
-Often described as the most transformative part of the experience, the solo will gives students the chance to reflect on earlier conversations from the expedition, absorb important realizations about yourself and leave behind anything that would no longer serve them going forward.
-That said, the solo is not a survival exercise; you'll have gear, food and other necessities with you.
-It's simply a time for self-exploration, rest, reflection, and some journal writing.
+Often described as the most transformative part of the experience, the solo gives students the chance to reflect on earlier conversations from the expedition, absorb important realizations about yourself and leave behind anything that would no longer serve them going forward.
+It is important to know that the solo is not a survival exercise.
+You will have the proper gear, food, water and other necessities with you.
+It's simply a time for self-exploration, rest and reflection.